-- 21.2.2 Pressure testing of small bore pipes (less than 15 mm) of any class may be omitted at discretion of the Register, depending on the application of these pipes.
-When assembled piping is exposed to hydraulic strength tests at 1,5p, it is allowed not to perform preliminary strength test of pipes listed in 21.2.1. - 21.2.3 All the piping systems shall be checked for tightness in operating conditions in the presence of a surveyor to the Register, except that particular testing is required for the following piping: - .1 heating coils in tanks and liquid or gas fuel lines shall be tested by 1,5p, but not less than 0,4 MPa; - .2 liquefied gas pipelines shall be leak tested in comfliance with 13.14.17. - 21.2.4 Where, for technical reasons, the hydraulic test of the entire pipeline cannot be carried out, proposals shall be submitted to the Register for testing of separate pipe lengths, in particular, the end joints. - 21.2.5 In the case where hydraulic tests of an assembled piping system are carried out on board, testing of piping for tightness and strength may be combined. - 21.2.6 Liquefied gas pipe lines from containers to reducing valves shall be tested in accordance with 3.14.17. - 21.2.7 The pipes tested by hydraulic pressure after completion of manufacture in compliance with 21.2.1, all the piping systems (with the exception of steam, feed, boiler blow-off pipes, freon and ammonia, as well as pipelines with welded joints) intended to work under pressure up to 5 MPa are allowed to be tested with compressed air instead of testing for tightness (refer to 21.2.3).
+- 21.2.3 All the piping systems shall be checked for tightness in operating conditions in the presence of a surveyor to the Register, except that particular testing is required for the following piping: - .1 heating coils in tanks and liquid or gas fuel lines shall be tested by 1,5 p, but not less than 0.4 MPa: - .2 liquefied gas pipelines shall be leak tested in compliance with 13.14.17. - 21.2.4 Where, for technical reasons, the hydraulic test of the entire pipeline cannot be carried out, proposals shall be submitted to the Register for testing of separate pipe lengths, in particular, the end joints. - 21.2.5 In the case where hydraulic tests of an assembled piping system are carried out on board, testing of piping for tightness and strength may be combined. - 21.2.6 Liquefied gas pipe lines from containers to reducing valves shall be tested in accordance with 3.14.17. - 21.2.7 The pipes tested by hydraulic pressure after completion of manufacture in compliance with 21.2.1, all the piping systems (with the exception of steam, feed, boiler blow-off pipes, freon and ammonia) intended to work under pressure up to 5 MPa are allowed to be tested with compressed air instead of testing for tightness (refer to 21.2.3).

-The value of test pressure with compressed air shall be $P{test} = 0.1P$, but not less than 0.2 MPa.
+The value of test pressure with compressed air shall be $P{test} = 0.1P$ , but not less than 0,2 MPa.

 For pipes intended to work in vacuum conditions the test pressure with compressed air shall be 0,2 MPa.

 Pipes of fuel oil that work at pressure of up to 0,6 MPa and that have welded joints shall be checked by test pressure with compressed air accepted in compliance with 21.2.1 during the time necessary to check the air leakage but not less than 10 min.